- Sir David Varney- Chair

 John Woodman is the non-executive Chairman of BATS Trading Ltd, he is a member of Northumberland County Council and a lay member of the Upper Tribunal, Tax and Chancery Chamber.
 He is also a Trustee of the Institute of Chartered Accountants in England & Wales pension fund and two local charities in Northumberland.

 John has been involved in the CAB service since 2008.
-He is Chair of Berwick Citizens Advice Bureau and Vice-Chair, Northumberland Citizens Advice Service.
+He is currently a trustee of Citizens Advice Northumberland and was the Chair of Berwick Citizens Advice.

 Rolande has mentored on Government schemes for women and for disabled and BME civil servants, and currently mentors on the Whitehall and Industry Group Women’s Leadership Programme.